Blog

 4. Choosing the Right CCT for Your Project

-Residential Spaces: 2700K–3000K for bedrooms and living rooms.
+• Residential Spaces: 2700K–3000K for bedrooms, living rooms, and relaxation zones

-• Commercial Offices: 3500K–4000K for productivity.
+• Commercial Offices: 3500K–4000K for productivity and visual comfort

-• Retail Stores: 4000K–5000K to highlight products.
+• Retail Stores: 4000K–5000K to enhance product visibility

-• Helipads & Outdoor Systems: 5000K–6500K for maximum visibility.
+• Helipads & Outdoor Systems: 5000K–6500K for maximum visibility and safety

 Conclusion